MASantos/DragonCompSci/Algorithms.md

 # Algorithms
 ## Preface
-This notes combine concepts and discussions seeing in our G12 Comp.Sci. class with additional material for exploring further details.
+This notes combine concepts and discussions seen in our G12 Comp.Sci. class with additional material for exploring further details.